particle-iot/docs/src/content/hardware/migration-guides/b404-b504-migration-guide.md

 ### Certification

+{{!-- BEGIN shared-blurb 2d22b4d0-8047-4513-a095-81ba5b289ff3 --}}
-Changing the cellular module will require unintentional radiator testing of your completed assembly.
+Changing the Particle module will require unintentional radiator testing of your completed assembly.
 This is the least expensive and least complicated of the certification tests.

-You do not need to perform intentional radiator testing if using the antennas used for the Particle certification.
+You generally do not need to perform intentional radiator testing if using the antennas used for the Particle certification.
+{{!-- END shared-blurb --}}

 ### Power